VivaaindreanNg/CMCS-Temporal-Action-Localization/README.md

 ## Trained Models

-Our trained models are provided [in this folder](https://github.com/Finspire13/Weakly-Action-Detection/tree/Release-CVPR19/models).
-To use these trained models, run `test.py` and `detect.py` with the config files [in this folder](https://github.com/Finspire13/Weakly-Action-Detection/tree/Release-CVPR19/configs/trained).
+Trained models are provided [in this folder](https://github.com/VivaaindreanNg/CMCS-Temporal-Action-Localization/tree/master/models/ucf_crime-I3D-run-0).
+To use these trained models, run `test.py` with the config file [in this folder](https://github.com/VivaaindreanNg/CMCS-Temporal-Action-Localization/tree/master/configs).

 ## Citation
 @InProceedings{Liu_2019_CVPR,